-9 If required, select the 'Encrypt Connection String' checkbox.
-This encrypts and hides the connection details of the database from the users that the connection string is given to.
-10 If required, select the 'Lazy Load' checkbox to not load the full project view when the model is loaded; instead, only the parts that are necessary to display the visible portion of the tree are loaded.
 With this setting, the model loads faster and users can begin work sooner, but at the expense of later small delays as Enterprise Architect loads specific portions of the model.
-11 If required, select the 'Use WAN Optimization' checkbox.
+12 If required, select the 'Use WAN Optimization' checkbox.
 Note: this option is only included for historical reasons, the WAN Optimizer product has been replaced by the vastly improved Pro Cloud Server.
 The WAN Optimizer was originally created to improve performance over a Wide Area Network by compressing all database requests from Enterprise Architect to reducing transfer times.
-If you select this checkbox, complete the next three fields (see your administrator for the correct values); otherwise go to step 15.
-12 In the 'Server' field, type the network name or address of the optimizer server.
-13 In the 'Port' field, type the number of the Port on which the server is running on the remote machine.
-14 In the 'DSN' field, type the data source name of the database as it appears on the remote machine.
+If you select this checkbox, complete the next two fields (see your administrator for the correct values); otherwise go to step 15.
+13 In the 'Server' field, type the network name or address of the optimizer server.
+14 In the 'Port' field, type the number of the Port on which the server is running on the remote machine.
 15 Click on the OK button to complete the configuration and open the project.
-This also adds the project name to the 'Recent' list on the Start Page; from now on, you can open the project again just by clicking on this name.
+This also adds the project name to the 'Recent' list on the Start Page ; from now on, you can open the project again just by clicking on this name.

-• Connecting to DBMS based Repositories is available in the Corporate, Unified and Ultimate editions of Enterprise Architect
+• Connecting to DBMS based Repositories is available in the Corporate, Unified and Ultimate Editions